Internship-BVoc/Assignment4-Submission/README.md

 -> Use innovative methods for Outlier handling & Missing Values Imputation.

--> Use Label Encoder as encoding technique on feature and perform
+------Use Label Encoder as encoding technique on features , predict using below algorithms------

 1.Using Logistic Regression - Perform the parameter tuning and list your best performance metrics on -